 California officials are preparing a strong legal defense against the federal directive.
 Attorney General Rob Bonta has indicated that the state will seek a preliminary injunction in federal court.
 He argues that the Energy Department lacks the authority to ignore the California Coastal Act.
 The clash between state sovereignty and federal emergency powers will likely reach the Supreme Court.
 Governor Gavin Newsom characterized the order as an assault on the state's environmental heritage and a threat to its tourism economy.

 Public opinion in California is deeply divided on the issue.
-Residents in coastal communities fear a repeat of the devastating spills that occurred in 1969 and 2015.
-At its core, the debate pits the immediate need for cheaper fuel against the long-term protection of the marine system.
+Residents in coastal communities fear a repeat of the devastating spills that occurred in 1969 and 2015. the debate pits the immediate need for cheaper fuel against the long-term protection of the marine system.
 But residents in the Central Valley and other inland areas are more concerned with the cost of commuting and the price of goods.
-Transportation costs for the state's massive agricultural sector have tripled since the blockade began.
+Transportation costs for the state's large agricultural sector have tripled since the blockade began.

 Nations that outsource their energy security to hostile theocracies eventually pay a tax in blood or bankruptcy.
 The current panic over the Strait of Hormuz is the predictable result of a decades-long policy that prioritized environmental aesthetics over industrial resilience.
 We have allowed ourselves to become vulnerable to the whims of a regime in Iran that has spent half a century shouting for our destruction.
 Attempting to manage the global economy while refusing to tap into our own vast resources is not just foolish; it is a form of national suicide.